paket-tv/paket-api-docs/source/index.html.md

 Simply create one or more test mode Client and License objects within your App by selecting the "Test Mode" switch within the Publisher Portal.
 This will allow you to test your implementation using the test client.

-**A test mode Client will retrieve all of the App's test mode licenses that are set to "Pending" status.**
+**A test mode Client will retrieve all of the App's test mode licenses that are set to status Pending.**

 When you are ready to deploy your app, replace the test mode client parameters with those of the production client.